web-stories/angular-jmpress/README.md

     $scope.steps = [{
       active: true
     }];
+    // Execute the method in a separate digest cycle when the steps array is omitted
     $scope.executedLater = function() {
       var active = jmpress.findActive();
     };
   });
 ```

-*Note that you should not call "find" methods in the same digest cycle used to create the steps
+*Note that you should not call methods without the steps argument in the same digest cycle used
- array, because angular-jmpress does not yet have the internal reference for the steps.
-Use them
+ to create the steps array, because angular-jmpress does not yet have the internal reference for
- only if you created the steps in a previous digest cycle.*
+ the steps.
+Use them only if you created the steps in a previous digest cycle.*

 ### getActive( steps ) / findActive()